ahmedmamdouh886/ecommerce-crud/README.md

 Accept: application/json

 #### Second:
-Hit any endpoint listed in the Stateless API Endpoints sections with the headers below:  <br />
+Hit any endpoint listed in the Stateless API Endpoints sections with the headers below:

 Accept: application/json <br />
 Authorization: Bearer <b>your-token<b> --> Where your-token is the token you have got from the login process section.